You’re index finger hovers over the enter button and an urge of excitement wells as you lower and hear the click.

 Many swimmers could be recognised for their achievements, but I feel compelled to mention the “King of the Channel”, Michael Read MBE.
 In the summer of 1973 he was the first person to swim the length of the water 3 times and then continued for a 4th!!!
 In his life time he swam the length of the water a total of 39 times.
 Something to think about whilst your completing your effort.

 Swimmers have come in groups, taken part in record breaking relays and some have completed the distance swimming butterfly. #WOW began small in 2013 with 36 friends swimming for charity, profits being split between Cancer Care and Wasdale Mountain Rescue.
 Joe Beaumount was the push behind the swim and event organisers MyTriEvents helped with the logistics.
-The swim took the tradional route starting at FellFoot and finished at Waterhead.
+The swim took the traditional route starting at FellFoot and finished at Waterhead.
 The 100% success rate was a credit to those swimmers in that first year.
 The following years have seen a rise in participants and a change of finish venue to make the swim safer avoiding the ferries and other water traffic.
-The National Trust, Windermere Canoe and Kayak, Zone3, Robie Robes, Storrs Hall and Frank Water have supported the event from the beginning, enabling a total of 391 to complete the challenge.
-For 2018 we have continued support from Zone3, Frank Water and welcome new relationships with Brathay Hall, Swim Secure and Help The Heroes.
+For 2019 we have continued support from Brathay Hall, Windermere Canoe and Kayak and the National Trust.

 Happy swimming everyone